apache/hudi/hudi-integ-test/README.md

 go well w/ hive2* jars.
 So, after running docker setup, just copy test.properties and your dag of interest and you are good to go ahead.

-For repeated runs, two additional configs need to be set. "--num-rounds N" and "--delay-between-rounds-mins Y".
+For repeated runs, two additional configs need to be set. "dag_rounds" and "dag_intermittent_delay_mins".
 This means that your dag will be repeated for N times w/ a delay of Y mins between each round.

 Also, ValidateDatasetNode can be configured in two ways.
 Either with "delete_input_data: true" set or not set.